 Dina Litovsky is a Ukrainian-born photographer living in New York City since 1991.
 Dina's imagery can be described as visual sociology.
-Her work examines different aspects of contemporary culture, often focusing on subcultures and social gatherings.
+Her work explores the idea of leisure, often focusing on subcultures and social gatherings.

 Dina is a regular contributor to National Geographic, The New York Times Magazine, TIME, New Yorker, GQ and New York Magazine.
 In 2020 Dina won the Nannen Prize, Germany's foremost award for documentary photography.
 Other awards include the PDN 30, New and Emerging Photographers to Watch; POYi; NPPA Best of Photojournalism, International Photography Awards and American Photography.

 Selected exhibitions include group and solo shows at the Museum of the City of New York; Noordelicht Festival, Netherlands; Annenberg Space for Photography, LA; Anastasia Photo Gallery, NYC; Australian Center of Photography, The Fence, USA; Tanto Tempo Gallery, Japan; LightFactory Museum, Charlotte.Dina holds a bachelor in psychology from NYU and an MFA in photography from the School of Visual Arts, NY.